-The best option may be to cut back.
-First, check the ingredient list of any processed food.
+First, check the ingredient list of processed foods and look for added sugars.
+The higher up they are on the label, the more there is in the food.
 And, when you do, be aware of added sugars in disguise.
 They can hide as corn sweetener, corn syrup, raw sugar, molasses, malt sugar, invert sugar, honey, high-fructose corn syrup, fruit juice concentrate and sugar molecules that ends in “-ose” (such as dextrose, fructose, glucose, lactose, maltose and sucrose).

 When thinking about your daily calorie needs, the American Heart Association suggests spending most of your calories on foods with essential nutrients and using only leftover calories for things like sugar, fats and alcohol.
 The U.S. Food and Drug Administration recommends eating foods that contain naturally occurring sugars, such as fruits, vegetables and fat-free or skim dairy products, and asking for nutrition information when eating out.